r3-os/r3/src/constance/src/lib.md

 ## Static Configuration

-Kernel objects are created in *a configure function*, defined by the [`configure!`] macro.
+Kernel objects are created in *a configuration function*, defined by the [`configure!`] macro.

-The syntax of configure functions is not determined at the moment and is expected to change as Rust's const evaluation capability matures.
+The syntax of configuration functions is not determined at the moment and is expected to change as Rust's const evaluation capability matures.